chentsulin/awesome-graphql/README.md

 * [graphql-config](https://github.com/kamilkisiela/graphql-config) - One configuration for all your GraphQL tools (supported by most tools, editors & IDEs).
 * [graphql-cli](https://github.com/urigo/graphql-cli) - A command line tool for common GraphQL development workflows.
 * [graphql-toolkit](https://github.com/ardatan/graphql-toolkit) - A set of utils for faster development of GraphQL tools (Schema and documents loading, Schema merging and more).
+* [graphql-mesh](https://github.com/urigo/graphql-mesh) - use GraphQL query language to access data in remote APIs that don't run GraphQL (and also ones that do run GraphQL).
 * [sofa](https://github.com/Urigo/sofa) - Generate REST API from your GraphQL API.
 * [graphback](https://github.com/aerogear/graphback) - Framework and CLI to add a GraphQLCRUD API layer to a GraphQL server using data models.
 * [graphql-middleware](https://github.com/maticzav/graphql-middleware) - Split up your GraphQL resolvers in middleware functions.
 * [graphql-relay-js](https://github.com/graphql/graphql-relay-js) - A library to help construct a graphql-js server supporting react-relay.
+* [graphql-normalizr](https://github.com/monojack/graphql-normalizr) - Normalize GraphQL responses for persisting in the client cache/state.
+* [babel-plugin-graphql](https://github.com/ooflorent/babel-plugin-graphql) - Babel plugin that compile GraphQL tagged template strings.
+* [eslint-plugin-graphql](https://github.com/apollographql/eslint-plugin-graphql) - An ESLint plugin that checks your GraphQL strings against a schema.

 <a name="js-example" />